Battle of Honey Springs

 was retreating and ordered a counter-attack.

-The 1st Kansas Colored Volunteers fired a
+Kansas Colored Volunteers when that

 The Confederate lines began to fall back and